 When children have hypoparathyroidism, they might grow poorly, have tooth problems such as delayed tooth development or a lot of cavities, and have slow mental development.

-In adults, hypoparathyroidism can lead to kidney problems, heart problems, and calcium deposits in the brain.
+In adults, hypoparathyroidism can lead to kidney problems (such as kidney stones, kidney failure), heart problems, and calcium deposits in the brain.
 Calcium in the brain can cause tremors, slowed movement, balance problems, and seizures.

-Hypoparathyroidism can be linked to other health problems, such as cataracts, Addison disease (problems with your adrenal glands), and pernicious anemia (a shortage of vitamin B12).
+Hypoparathyroidism can be linked to other health problems, such as cataracts, Addison disease (problems with your adrenal glands), and pernicious anemia (low vitamin B12 levels).

 Your doctor will do a blood test to check levels of calcium, phosphorus, magnesium, and PTH.
 You also might have a urine test to show how much calcium you are losing in your urine.

 You will take calcium and vitamin D supplements to keep your blood calcium levels normal.
 Depending on the cause of your hypoparathyroidism, you may need to take the supplements for the rest of your life.
-PTH replacement is also available in injectable form.
+PTH replacement therapy is also available in injectable form.
+Your doctor may prescribe PTH therapy if your calcium level in the blood does not normalize or you continue having symptoms, despite taking large doses of calcium and vitamin D supplements.
 Injecting PTH may decrease the need to take too many calcium and vitamin D supplements.
+Your doctor might also give you medicines, such as diuretics (water pills) to prevent too much calcium from leaving your body in your urine.
 Your doctor will check your blood levels regularly.

 If your blood calcium level becomes extremely low, it can be dangerous for your health.
-Then you will be given calcium through a vein (IV) and your heart will be checked to make sure it's OK.
+Then you will be given calcium through your veins (IV).
+Your heart will be checked to make sure your heart rate and rhythm are normal. and your heart will be checked to make sure it's OK.
 Once your calcium level is normal, you can go back to taking oral supplements.

 You might need to follow a diet high in calcium and low in phosphorus.
 A registered dietitian can help you plan a special diet.